tamtamchik/json-deep-sort/README.md

 [![Software License][ico-license]](LICENSE)
 [![Total Downloads][ico-downloads]][link-downloads]

-JSON Deep Sort is a comprehensive package that provides flexible sorting of JSON objects by keys.
-This TypeScript-written package can handle deeply nested objects and arrays, and offers both synchronous and asynchronous operations.
+JSON Deep Sort is a powerful and versatile TypeScript package designed for efficient sorting of JSON objects by keys.
+It offers:

+- Comprehensive handling of deeply nested objects and arrays
+- Flexible sorting options, including ascending and descending order
+- Support for both synchronous and asynchronous operations
+- Preservation of non-sortable objects (e.g., Date, RegExp, Function)
+- Lightweight implementation with zero dependencies

+Whether you're working with simple flat objects or complex nested structures, JSON Deep Sort provides a reliable solution for organizing your data.

 ## Installation